-- 4.1 All annual statistics quoted below are for the years ended 30 June, unless otherwise stated. - 4.2 In 2011 total passenger movements on the Australia-South Africa route numbered some 378,000, an increase of 5.6% over the previous year.
+- 5.1 It is almost four months since the Commission issued its draft decision.
+In that decision the Commission relied on traffic data for the year ended 30 June 2011.
+The Commission now has available to it data for the year ended 31 December 2011 and will use this data in this decision.
+Therefore, all annual statistics quoted below are for the years ended 31 December, unless otherwise stated. - In 2011 total passenger movements on the Australia-South Africa route numbered 372,264, an increase of 3.4% over the previous year.
 This number is made up of passengers originating in or destined for Australia or South Africa, as well as travellers on the route who have come from, or are destined for, countries beyond Australia or South Africa (eg. New Zealand, other African countries and the UK).
-This through traffic made up 21% of the passengers travelling on the route. - Australia-South Africa "origin-destination" traffic (Australians visiting South Africa as their main destination and South Africans visiting Australia) has slowed in recent years.
-After three years of strong growth between 2006 and 2008, over which period origin-destination traffic grew by 30%, demand has levelled off markedly, coinciding with the global economic downturn.
-There was a spike in traffic in mid 2010 linked to the FIFA World Cup hosted by South Africa in June and July.
-In 2011, which would have included some of the traffic generated by the World Cup, traffic grew by 2.8%.
-This compares with growth rates of more than 8% in each of 2006, 2007 and 2008 and an average annual growth rate of 5.7% over the last five years (2006-2011).
-Overall, the number of Australians and South Africans travelling between the two countries totalled 298,000 in 2011. - In terms of the services operated by the code share partners, Sydney-Johannesburg is the larger route with about 180,000 passengers in 2011, with Perth-Johannesburg totalling about 120,000 passengers for the year.
-The Sydney route grew by about 10,000 passengers on 2011, while Perth traffic fell slightly. - 4.5 In 2011 South Africans visiting Australia did so mainly to visit friends and relatives (43.2%) or to holiday (27.1%).
-16.4% of South African visitors were in Australia for business reasons.
-42% of Australians visiting South Africa recorded holiday as the main reason for travel, with 34.9% visiting friends and relatives and 12.5% travelling for business.
-Small proportions of travellers gave conventions, education and employment as their reasons for travel.
-This journey purpose profile has not changed significantly over recent years. - 4.6 The table below gives the total number of passenger movements on services between Australia and South Africa on direct and indirect services and includes passengers travelling through Australia and/or South Africa to or from points beyond the other country.
+This through traffic made up 21.5% of the passengers travelling on the route. - Astralia-South Africa "origin-destination" traffic (Australians visiting South Africa as their main destination and South Africans visiting Australia) has slowed in recent years.
+After three years of strong growth between 2006 and 2008, over which period origin-destination traffic grew by 30%, traffic fell in 2009, coinciding with the global economic downturn.
+There was a spike in traffic in 2010 linked to the FIFA World Cup hosted by South Africa in June and July and in that year traffic grew by 13.8%.
+In 2011 traffic fell by 5.1%, with the biggest month on month falls in June and July, reflecting the impact of the World Cup the previous year.
+This compares with growth rates of more than 8% in each of 2006, 2007 and 2008 and an average annual growth rate of 4.2% over the last five years (2006-2011).
+Overall, the number of Australians and South Africans travelling between the two countries totalled 292,296 in 2011. - In terms of the services operated by the code share partners, Sydney-Johannesburg is the larger route with 194,102 passengers travelling on Qantas flights in 2011, an increase of 21,331 passengers over the previous year.
+123,232 passengers flew on SAA's Perth-Johannesburg services in 2011, 347 fewer than the previous year. - 5.5 In 2011 South Africans visiting Australia did so mainly to visit friends and relatives (40.2%) or to holiday (28.8%).
+16.6% of South African visitors were in Australia for business reasons.
+41.8% of Australians visiting South Africa recorded holiday as the main reason for travel, with 34.9% visiting friends and relatives and 13.5% travelling for business.
+Small proportions of travellers gave conventions, education and employment as their reason for travel.
+This journey purpose profile has not changed significantly over recent years. - 5.6 The table below gives the total number of passenger movements on services between Australia and South Africa on direct and indirect services and includes passengers travelling through Australia and/or South Africa to or from points beyond the other country.